You did it! You set up a blog for free!! However, now you read that you may have made a mistake.

 Your hosting plan is the company that holds the address for your domain.
 All the files and settings are stored so that when someone types in your URL, the content you want to show, is displayed.

-One thing to note is that your first year is often very affordable, but after that time, the costs may go up significantly.
+One thing to note is that your first year is often very affordable, but the costs may go up significantly after that time.
 You will want to start monetizing as soon as you can, so your site makes money to cover your increased costs as time goes on.

 You can find reasonable hosting for around $7 a month.
 Most hosts will require you to pay a year in advance at this level, so your initial costs may be higher, but you do not need to pay them month-to-month.